Frequently asked

 Does GNO work with Obsidian?

 Yes.
 Point GNO at your Obsidian vault directory and it indexes everything.
 GNO understands wiki links ([[note]]), frontmatter tags, and can discover semantic connections between notes that Obsidian’s built-in search misses.
 It adds hybrid search, AI answers, and a knowledge graph on top of your existing vault.
-The app now previews likely Obsidian vault imports before indexing so users can see what will happen first.

 Search & Querying